NFL appealing Deshaun Watson’s suspension

 **Related Video Above: Women’s group weighs in after Deshaun Watson decision.**

-CLEVELAND (WJW) – The FOX 8 I-Team has confirmed National Football League officials have decided to appeal a six-game suspension a disciplinary officer imposed on Cleveland Browns quarterback Deshaun Watson.
+CLEVELAND (WJW) – The I-Team with Nexstar’s WJW has confirmed National Football League officials have decided to appeal a six-game suspension a disciplinary officer imposed on Cleveland Browns quarterback Deshaun Watson.

 Watson and the NFL players union have stated they do not plan to appeal the suspension.
 NFL officials had until Thursday to decide to appeal.